OlekSt/Fabike/README.md

 #### CODE
 - Code for search dropdown menu was copied from CI's Boutique Ado project, and modified according to the current project's needs.
 Thanks Chris! ;-)
+- HTML/CSS code for color radio buttons on bike.html was taken from https://uicookies.com/bootstrap-radio-button-styles/ and modified according to the needs of the project.